Increasing Your FICO Score for Home Ownership

 Choosing a lender isn't the first step in becoming a homeowner.
 In reality, the home buying process starts with your finances.
 Saving your money for a down payment is a good idea, but if you don't have an acceptable credit score to reinforce it, you could end up renting longer than you expected in Newburgh, New York until your FICO score is acceptable.

-The Fair Isaac Company calculates your FICO score on the summary of your complete credit history.
+A FICO score is a collection of your years of credit history based on a model developed by Fair Isaac and Company.
 The score ranges from 300 to 850, with most people traditionally having a score of 650.
-With the change in the economy, however, some people have seen their score lowered after unemployment, charged off credit card accounts, or credit card accounts closed by the lender due to inactivity.
-Some of the factors in summing up your FICO score include:
+Since we've experienced an economic downturn, however, some borrowers have seen their score drop dramatically after loss of employment, charged off credit card accounts, or credit card accounts closed by the lender due to inactivity.
+Some of the pieces in calculating your FICO score include:

 - Payment History — How many late payments have you made?